What Is Screen Printing on Wine Bottles?

 Bottles then go through a curing oven (lehr) to bond the ink to the glass, creating a permanent label that won’t peel or degrade.

-Bergin’s in-house expertise allows clients to bring even the most intricate designs to life with precision going beyond traditional labeling applications.
+Bergin’s in-house expertise allows clients to bring even the most intricate designs to life with precision with various advanced screen printing glass techniques, going beyond traditional labeling applications.

 Types of Screen Printing That Work on Glass Bottles